In the Warsaw Caves Conservation woods are the entrances to the caves camouflaged with large boulders

 Southeast of the Caves

-For pizza lovers – drive 20 minutes southeast to the town of Norwood for the best-tasting pizza.
-Papa’s Pizza comes loaded, are delicious and will leave you wanting more!
+For the best-tasting pizza, travel 20 minutes southeast of the Warsaw Caves to Norwood.
+Papa’s Pizza Land pizza comes loaded, is delicious and will leave you wanting more!

 Southwest of the Caves

 Head 12 minutes southwest from the caves, and you’ll land at the Kawartha Sweets & Eats shop.
 The food here is fantastic and sells out pretty quickly!
 Baked daily are fresh butter tarts, breads, cinnamon buns and massive donuts that can at least feed two.
-New this year is a take-out window, where you can order everything from fresh-cut fries, locally sourced beef burgers, hot dogs, etc. Our favourite, hands down, is the poutine.
-It is loaded and full of flavour!
+Hungry for some savoury foods – they have those too!
+Use the take-out window to order everything from fresh-cut fries to locally sourced beef burgers, hot dogs, and more.
+Our favourite, hands down, is the loaded, flavourful poutine.

 West of the Caves

-During our stays at the Village Inn, we took the time to try out the local restaurants, and I must say, our favourite dining options in Lakefield are The Nutty Bean Cafe and Canoe & Paddle.
-We tried to dine at Cassie’s, which we hear has excellent food, but it was either closed or a reservation was required.
+During our stays at the Village Inn, which is the best place to stay in Lakefield.
+Recently remodeled, clean, friendly staff, and situated in the historical downtown.
+After trying out the local restaurants, and I must say, our favourite dining options in Lakefield are The Nutty Bean Cafe and Canoe & Paddle.
+We tried to dine at Cassie’s, which we hear has excellent food, but it was either closed or a reservation was needed.

 For a great dinner option with a cool atmosphere and live music, the Canoe & Paddle is the place to be.
 From steak & mushroom pie and fish & chips to burgers and bangers, the Canoe & Paddle offers hearty gastropub food.
 The food is tasty, and the portions are filling!
 Some family favourites are the Big Ben Burger, Tacos Salad and the Heartbreaker Panini.